MatthieuMichon/aoc-rtl/25/4/README.md

 2322121222
 ```

-Colapsing the rows and accounting for the TPR present in the central location yields the expected results.
+Colapsing the rows and accounting for the ROP present in the central location yields the expected results.

 ```
 Stored data for row N-1